mroonga/mroonga/doc/source/tutorial/storage.rst

   FULLTEXT INDEX (content) COMMENT 'normalizer "NormalizerAuto"'

-See `Groonga's document <http://groonga.org/docs/reference/normalizers.html>`_ document about Groonga's normalizer.
+See `Groonga's documentation about normalizer <http://groonga.org/docs/reference/normalizers.html>`_ for more details.

 Here is an example that uses ``NormalizerAuto`` normalizer: